 Where did the term school of hard knocks come from?

-The “school of hard knocks” is a slang term about life and originated in 1912 by George Ade who was a writer, columnist, and playwright.
-He was well known for a collum titled, “Stories of the streets and the Town.”
+The “school of hard knocks” is a slang term about life and originated in 1912 by George Ade who was a writer, columnist, and playwright in the United States.
+He was well known for a collum titled, “Stories of the Streets and the Town.”

 How do I prepare for the school of hard knocks?